commercetools/connect-payment-integration-adyen/processor/README.md

 }
 ```

-### Get status
-TBC

 ### Get config
-Exposes configuration to the frontend such as clientKey and environment
+Exposes configuration to the frontend such as `clientKey` and `environment`.
 #### Endpoint
 `GET /operations/config`